-Our New York City based management team, with in excess of 20 years of experience in the shipping industry primarily focused on the sub-Panamax dry bulk sectors, such as Supramax, Handymax and Handysize vessels, undertakes all commercial and strategic management of our fleet and supervises the technical management of our vessels.
-The technical management of our fleet is provided internally and by unaffiliated third party managers, V.Ships and Anglo Eastern International Ltd., which we believe are two of the world's largest providers of independent ship management and related services.
-We have also established inhouse technical management capability, through which we provide technical management services to several of our vessels, in order to establish a vessel management bench-mark with the external technical managers.
+Our New York City-based management team primarily focused on the sub-Panamax dry bulk sectors, such as Supramax, Handymax and Handysize vessels, undertakes all commercial and strategic management of our fleet and supervises the technical management of our vessels.
+The technical management of our fleet is provided internally and by an unaffiliated third party manager, V.Ships Limited, which is one of the world's largest provider of independent ship management and related services.
+During the year 2013 we transferred all of our vessels managed by Anglo Eastern International Ltd to in-house technical management.
+We established in-house technical management capability, through which we provide technical management services to majority of our vessels, in addition to establish a vessel management bench-mark with the external technical manager.
 The management of our fleet includes the following functions:

 - Strategic management.
-We locate, obtain financing and insurance for, purchase and sell, vessels. - · Commercial management.
-We obtain employment for our vessels and manage our relationships with charterers. - · Technical management.
-Our unaffiliated technical managers or our in-house technical manager performs day-to-day operations and maintenance of our vessels.
+We locate, obtain financing and insurance for, purchase and sell, vessels. - Commercial management.
+We obtain employment for our vessels and manage our relationships with charterers. - Technical management.
+Our unaffiliated technical manager or our in-house technical manager perform day-to-day operations and maintenance of vessels.